mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-setup.md

       REQUIRE_SIGNIN_VIEW    = true
     ```

-- if this is not already the case from a previous step, copy the gogs images and templates "gin.g-node.org/G-Node/gin-bc20:/config/gogs" to `$PROJ_ROOT/config/gogs/` on the server.
+- if this is not already the case from a previous step, copy the gogs images and templates "gin.g-node.org/G-Node/BCCN_Conference:/BC-latest/server-resources/config/gogs" to `$PROJ_ROOT/config/gogs/` on the server; make sure the `config/gogs/public.zip` file has been extracted at its location.
+Update the file ownership.
 - update the custom templates and images in `$PROJ_ROOT/config/gogs/templates` so links, times and dates match the current conference requirements.

 - update the content of the `$PROJ_ROOT/config/uploader` config file to match the current conference requirements.